rowangithub/DOrder/README.md

 in heap merge function, the parent-child relation of the output heap preserves the parent-child relations of the input heaps).
 We support arbitrary user-defined algebra data types.
 Examples include AVL tree, Splay tree, Braun tree, Skew heap, Treap, etc.

-		To try an example, run ./msolve.py -no_hoflag -reachability ./tests/reachability/binarytree.ml or
+		To try an example, run ./msolve.py -no_hoflag -reachability ./tests/reachability/binarysearchtree.ml

-							   ./msolve.py -no_hoflag -reachability ./tests/reachability/avl2.ml or
+You should be able to observe some specifications inferred for each function in binarysearchtree.ml from your command line interface, which we will explain below.
+If you prefer to observe the output in a file, add "-dump_specs" parameters:

-						 	   ./msolve.py -no_hoflag -reachability ./tests/reachability/redblackset.ml
+		./msolve.py -no_hoflag -reachability -dump_specs ./tests/reachability/binarysearchtree.ml

+You then can read the synthesized specifications in a local file "./specifications.txt".

 2. We also support the inference and verification of shape-data specifications.
 For example, we can infer and verify functional correctness specifications for classic list sorting algorithms (e.g. quicksort, mergesort and heapsort) or